tambysatya/NAPS/README.md

 - iso: use different iso names (otherwise tofu does not upload it)
 - S3: links: check if a bucket key exists and replace if with the new one
 - step: use a single-use token instead of a certificate ?
-- NAPS application: allows either to deploy a VM or to "update" a VM (without tofu)
 - include the secret provisioner in NAPS
 - lifecycle: tofu must ignore the smbios parameters
 - nix: run garbage collector every xxx days to save space ?